JetBrains/teamcity-cpp/cppunit/README.txt

 Technical details
 -----------------

-Reporting implemented by writing TeamCity service messages to stdout.
+Reporting is implemented by writing TeamCity service messages to stdout.

 See
 http://www.jetbrains.net/confluence/display/TCD3/Build+Script+Interaction+with+TeamCity